 Our corporate headquarters are located in San Francisco, California and are leased for a term that expires in 2027 with a right of renewal.
-We lease an aggregate of approximately 1.5 million square feet of space for storage, merchandising operations and fulfillment located in California, Arizona, and New Jersey.
-The leases to our California and Arizona facility expire in 2021 and 2031, respectively, and leases to our New Jersey facilities each expire in 2029, all with a right of renewal.
-We lease additional offices located in Los Angeles and New York City and LCOs located in Chicago, Dallas, Los Angeles, Miami, New York, San Francisco and Washington D.C.
-We also have retail stores located in San Francisco, Palo Alto, Newport Beach, Los Angeles, Chicago, and New York City.
+We lease an aggregate of approximately 1.4 million square feet of space for storage, merchandising operations and fulfillment located in Arizona and New Jersey.
+The lease to our Arizona facility expires in 2031, and leases to our New Jersey facilities each expire in 2029, all with a right of renewal.
+We lease additional offices located in Los Angeles and New York City and LCOs located in Chicago, Dallas, Los Angeles, Miami, New York and Washington D.C.
+We also have retail stores located in San Francisco, Brentwood, Palo Alto, Newport Beach, Los Angeles, Chicago, Greenwich, Dallas, Austin, Atlanta, Marin County, Manhasset, Palm Beach and New York City.
 We believe that our properties are suitable to meet our needs for the foreseeable future.
 In addition, to the extent we require additional space in the future, we believe that it would be available on commercially reasonable terms.